ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 All commands which issue a transaction require either a private key loaded into the tool, or a connected ledger device.

-This tutorial focuses on stored key usage and leave ledger operation details for the mainnet deploy one, as mainnet operations requires ledger usage, while for fuji it is optional.
+This tutorial focuses on stored key usage and leave ledger operation details for the `Mainnet` deploy one, as `Mainnet` operations requires ledger usage, while for `Fuji` it is optional.

 `Avalanche-CLI` supports the following key operations: